-Here, we recognize the first contribution as the von Neumann entropy for the system, while the second term stems from the temperature dependence of the HMF.
-This implies that the thermodynamic entropy is generally not equivalent to the information in the equilibrium state when interactions are present.
+We recognize the first contribution as the von Neumann entropy of the system, while the second term reflects the temperature dependence of HMF.
+This indicates that when interactions are involved, the thermodynamic entropy generally does not correspond to the information present in the system's equilibrium state.

 In the weak-coupling limit, it is well established that the specific heat capacity \(C_{S}\) is proportional to the variance in internal energy, expressed as ~\cite{miller2018hamiltonian}